SixSleepyAsh/zois/content/Episode One - Book.md

 ## Chapter 1: **The Academy Courtyard**

 **CRACK!
 CRACK!**
 The sharp clash of wooden staves echoed across the academy training grounds, bouncing off the smooth stone slabs and mingling with the rhythmic patter of feet against the circular stage.
-Prince Talos found himself once again on the defensive, his vibrant green-and-gold gills flaring behind him with agitation.
+Prince Talos found himself once again on the defensive, his vibrant green-and-gold elyssage flaring behind him with agitation.

 “He—hey, wait—”
 **THWACK!**